luigi-colella/gatsby-starter-developer-blog-v2/content/2019-5-21-5-important-reasons-why-python-is-popular/index.md

 ---
 title: 5 Important reasons why python is popular ?
-date:
+date: 2019-05-21
 tags: []
 path: blog/5-important-reasons-why-python-is-popular/
 cover: ./5-Reasons-why-python-is-popular.png
 excerpt: When you start first with a programming language, you don’t want to start with tough syntax and weird rules right.
 Then Python is the best option to start with your programming journey.
+As I said, it’s important to know the programming language.
+If you don’t know then you are missing something in this digital world.
 ---

 When you start first with a programming language, you don’t want to start with tough syntax and weird rules right.
 Then Python is the best option to start with your programming journey.
 As I said, it’s important to know the programming language.
 If you don’t know then you are missing something in this digital world.